ldosen/COMP-330-Proj-2/README.md

 An extension of project 1 from COMP 330.
 Spring 2019

 ## Outside Modules

-We used react-tweet-embed(https://github.com/capaj/react-tweet-embed) to aid in embedding the highlighted tweet in our react app.
+* We used react-tweet-embed(https://github.com/capaj/react-tweet-embed) to aid in embedding the highlighted tweet in our react app.

-We used plot.ly (https://plot.ly/) for creating the graph of tweet volume in past 24 hours.
+* We used plot.ly (https://plot.ly/) for creating the graph of tweet volume in past 24 hours.
+* We used npm twit https://www.npmjs.com/package/twit to interact with the twitter api
+* We used dotenv https://www.npmjs.com/package/dotenv to load environmental variables for the apikeys, and tokens

+## DESCRIPTION
+* This is web based application built using React js
+* This project was setup with create-React-app https://facebook.github.io/create-react-app/